-Cash flows from investing activities were outflows of ε 658 million in 2022, compared with inflows of ε 1,326 million in 2021 and outflows of ε 154 million in 2020.
-Cash flows from investing activities in 2022 and 2021 mainly reflect the cash outflows related to acquisitions and investments pertaining to financial assets and interest securities purchases and the cash inflows related to disposals and redemptions pertaining to financial assets.
+Cash flows from investing activities were outflows of €2,823 million in 2023, compared with outflows of €658 million in 2022 and inflows of €1,326 million in 2021.
+Cash flows from investing activities in 2023 and 2022 mainly reflect the cash outflows related to acquisitions and investments pertaining to financial assets and interest-bearing securities purchases and the cash inflows related to disposals and redemptions pertaining to financial assets and interest-bearing securities.